globus-labs/skluma-local-deploy/README.md

 * __Unstructured__: free text documents that do not adhere to a schema (e.g., TXT, PDF)
 * __Images__: any image represented by the common formats (e.g., TIF, PNG, JPG, BMP, etc.)

+## Features
+Please be patient with us as we migrate many of our cloud services to a local-only deployment.
+The following extractors are currently available:
+* Local crawler
+* File sampler
+* Tabular extractor

+The following will be added, in descending order (list will be updated accordingly):
+* Structured
+* Unstructured (free text)
+* Images (regular)
+* Images (maps)
+* Decompression
+* VCF/DICOM (genetics datasets)
+* Globus Search

 ## Get Started

 There are only three dependencies to run skluma-local-deploy: